skukla/vm-from-scratch/README.md

 Next, we'll translate this block for the German store view.

-1. Switch the store view scope to `Luma > Luma Store > US English`
-2. Deselect `Use Default Value`
-3. `Save and continue`
-4. Switch the store view scope to `Luma > Luma Store > Deutsch`
+2. Switch the store view scope to `Luma > Luma Store > Deutsch`
-5. Deselect `Use Default Value`
+3. Deselect `Use Default Value`
-6. `Save and continue`
+4. `Save and continue`
-7. Update the text element:
+5. Update the text element:
 	1. Content Line 1:
 		1. Text: `Sie sind fast da!`
 	2. Content Line 2: